-Next, we discuss how candidate models with better fitness score are selected.
-Selection directs evolution towards better models by keeping good chromosomes and weeding out bad ones based on their fitness.
+Next, we discuss how candidate models with better fitness score are selected for the next round of evolution.
+Selection directs evolution toward better models by keeping good chromosomes and weeding out bad ones based on their fitness.
 Two standard selection strategies are applied.
 One is roulette wheel selection.
 Suppose f is the average fitness of a population.
 For each individual M in the population, we select f_M/f copies of M. The other is tournament selection.
 Two individuals are chosen randomly from the population and a tournament is staged to determine which one gets selected.
-The tournament is done by generating a random number r between zero and comparing it to a pre-defined number p (which is larger than 0.5).
+The tournament is done by generating a random number rbetween zero and 1, and comparing it to a predefined number p (which is larger than 0.5).
 If r is smaller than p, the individual with a higher fitness score is kept.
-We refer the readers to [21] for discussion on the effectiveness of these selection strategies.
+We refer the readers to [26] for discussion on the effectiveness of these selection strategies.

 After selection, genetic operators like mutation and crossover are applied to the selected candidates.
 Mutation works by mapping a random node to a new number from the same group, i.e., merging the node with other nodes with the same last observation.
 For crossover, chromosomes in the current generation are randomly paired and two children are generated to replace them.
-Following standard approaches [21], we adopt three crossover strategies.
+Following standard approaches [26], we adopt three crossover strategies.

-- One-point Crossover.
-A crossover point is randomly chosen, one child gets its prefix from the father and suffix from the mother.
-Reversely for the other child. - Two-point Crossover.
-Two crossover points are randomly chosen, which results in two crossover segments in the parent chromosomes.
-The parents exchange their crossover segments to generate two children. - Uniform Crossover.
-One child gets its odd bit from father and even bit from mother.
+- One-point crossover A crossover point is randomly chosen, one child gets its prefix from the father and suffix from the mother.
+Reversely for the other child. - Two-point crossover Two crossover points are randomly chosen, which results in two crossover segments in the parent chromosomes.
+The parents exchange their crossover segments to generate two children. - Uniform crossover One child gets its odd bit from father and even bit from mother.
 Reversely for the other child.